alain214/alx-system_engineering-devops/0x01-shell_permissions/README.md

-  Write a script that changes the owner of the file hello t
+ Write a script that will play the StarWars IV episode in the terminal.

-o betty only if it is owned by the user guillaume.